 His research agenda includes a growing line of research on perceptual, affective and cognitive processes involved in food choice.
-In collaboration with an interdisciplinary group he is developing a research program with a novel approach to food research combining paradigms assessing implicit and explicit attitudes, decision making, and preference with the aim to directly apply the results to clinical and healthy populations.
+With an interdisciplinary approach he is developing a novel research program to food research combining paradigms assessing implicit and explicit attitudes, decision making, and preference with the aim to directly apply the results to clinical and healthy populations.
 For instance, he is investigating how we categorizes different types of food and which factors (e.g., implicit/explicit evaluations or individual's characteristics) drive food/beverage preferences and choices.

 A second research line investigates how people process emotion information and emotion expressions and how these processes influence perception and judgements.
 For instance, he studies how proprioceptive information about our own body (e.g., facial feedback) are at the base of emotion information processing and how this proprioceptive information guides our explicit judgments and fast implicit evaluative processes.

-His research is characterized by an integrated approach and has employed classical social cognitive behavioral methods together with electrophysiological and neuroscientific techniques in healthy as well as clinical groups.
+His research is characterized by an integrated approach and employs classical social cognitive behavioral methods together with electrophysiological and neuroscientific techniques in healthy as well as clinical groups.